oddhill/odddrupal/public/sites/all/modules/contrib/imagecache_token/README.txt

 Credits / Contact
 ------------------------------------------------------------------------------
 Currently maintained by Damien McKenna [1].
-All initial development was by Pavel A. Karoukin [2] with several contributions by Pascal Crott [3] and others in the community.
+Originally written by Pavel A.
+Karoukin [2] with contributions by Pascal Crott [3] and others in the community.

 References